-The winter is coming, and so are some of the biggest shopping days.
-2017 is the year of shopping, and with days such as Black Friday, Cyber Monday, Thanksgiving day, Green Monday, Free Shipping Day, the shopfest will only get bigger and bigger.
-All of these days are worth millions as a vast majority of the people have shopping lists for these days.
+When it’s wintertime, some of the biggest shopping days are en route.
+2019 is the year of shopping, and with days such as Black Friday, Cyber Monday, Thanksgiving day, Green Monday, Free Shipping Day, the shopfest will only get bigger and bigger.
+All of these days are worth millions as a vast majority of the people have shopping lists prepared.

-Online shopping became a global trend just a few years ago, and now it has spread like a wildfire across the world.
+Online shopping became a global trend a few years ago and has spread like wildfire across the world.
 The reason is simple – the shopping is done in a few clicks, and the parcel(s) is available on your doorstep with you still lying comfortably on your sofa.

 Prepare The Content

-You should make all your holiday season’s content before the season arrives.
-The content lineup includes store’s videos, marketing material, product details, coupon codes, CTA’s, blog posts, banners, etc.
+You should prepare all your holiday season’s content before the season arrives.
+The content lineup includes store’s videos, marketing material, product details, coupon codes, CTAs, blog posts, banners, etc.